r4sharma/CSE210_Group6/Docs/ADR/Webpack ADR.md

 The production code has to provide the end-user with a single file that can be used to launch the application.
 Thus, a bundler is required that combines many JavaScript files into a single one that is production-ready loadable in the browser of the end-user.
 In this project, Webpack is used.

+Without webpack, the application would require a webserver to be started - in this case localhost.
+With webpack, all dependencies are pre-compiled and ready for use offline and without a live server.

 ## Considered Options

 * Rollup